mwhittaker/frankenpaxos/benchmarks/vldb20_matchmaker/README.md

 # Matchmaker Paxos

+## Running Benchmarks
 This directory contains the benchmark plotting code for Matchmaker Paxos.
 The benchmarks themselves are in the `matchmakermultipaxos` directory and can be run from the root `frankenpaxos/` directory like this.
+There are also some benchmarks in `horizontal` that work the same way.

 ```bash
 python -m benchmarks.matchmakermultipaxos.vldb_ablation --help